proSamik/README-template/BLOGS/Railway-Deployment-Guide.md

-# Railway.app Deployment Guide
+# Railway.com Deployment Guide: From Zero to Deployed in Minutes

-*The fast, budget-friendly cloud platform that makes deployment a breeze for new developers*
+## The fast, budget-friendly cloud platform that makes deployment a breeze for new developers

 *Your express train to the cloud - simple, affordable, and perfect for beginners*

-## Why Railway.app?
+## Why Railway.com?
 - Zero infrastructure configuration
 - Pay-as-you-go pricing (starts free)
 - Built-in CI/CD with GitHub integration